Read time: 3 minutes

 Vitamin A helps to build your developing baby’s immune system, as well as helping them develop healthy skin and good vision1.
 Too much, however, can be harmful.

 Why is vitamin A so important during pregnancy?

-Vitamin A contributes to the development of two of the most intricate and extraordinary parts of your baby’s body – their eyes.
-It is also important for their immunity and skin cell production1, while helping to develop the millions of tiny air sacs, called alveoli, in your baby’s lungs.
+Vitamin A contributes to the development of one of the most intricate and extraordinary parts of your baby’s body – their eyes.
+It’s also important for their immunity and skin cell production1, as well as helping to develop the millions of tiny air sacs, called alveoli, in your baby’s lungs.
 These allow oxygen to transfer into the blood, and carbon dioxide to transfer back out2.

-Getting the right amount of vitamin A in pregnancy is a bit of a balancing act; too much can harm your developing baby and lead to birth defects1, while too little carries certain risks to you and your baby’s development5.
+Getting the right amount of vitamin A during pregnancy is a bit of a balancing act.
+Too much can harm your developing baby and lead to birth defects1, while too little carries certain risks to you and your baby’s development5.
 If you aim to eat a healthy balanced diet, you should be getting all the vitamin A you need and should avoid taking any additional supplements containing it.
 A healthy intake will ensure your baby gets the nutritional support they need for normal development.
 And because it’s a fat-soluble vitamin, your body can build up stores of it in your liver, ready for when you need it.
 If you’d like any more advice, do speak to your healthcare professional.

 Free 'Eating for 2' recipe e-book

 Healthy, tasty recipes by chef Lorraine Pascale and our team of nutritionists

 Vitamin A is found in dairy foods, oily fish and some fruit and vegetables, and comes in two forms: